TJTexasFTW/react-3-afternoon/README.md

 # Project Summary

 In this project, we'll complete the functionality of a social media platform by using `axios` in a `react` project.
 Majority of the application has already been built out for you.
-Take some time before starting to familarize yourself with the component structure.
+Take some time before starting to (TYPO: Should be familiarize) familarize yourself with the component structure.
 The platform we'll be building out is a scaled down version of twitter and we'll focus on the functionality for fetching all the DevMountain posts, creating new posts, editing existing posts, and deleting existing posts.

 This is a live API, please be respectful and mindful of what you post.